Planetary-scale indexing of sequencing data

 3. Providing a search engine for environmental metagenomes.

-The resulting unprecedented collection of assembled genomes and compressed reads will lift a major challenge in data accessibility, improving its efficiency by several orders of magnitude, revolutionizing the scale of future bioinformatics analyses.
+The resulting unprecedented collection of assembled genomes and compressed reads will lift a major challenge in data accessibility, improving its efficiency by several orders of magnitude, and revolutionizing the scale of future bioinformatics analyses.

 Financiële details & Tijdlijn